ros2/rcpputils/docs/FEATURES.md

 * [Shared Libraries](#shared-libraries)

 ## Assertion Functions {#assertion-functions}
-The [rcpputils/asserts.hpp](rcpputils/include/rcpputils/asserts.hpp) header provides the helper functions:
+The `rcpputils/asserts.hpp` header provides the helper functions:
-* `require_true`: for validating function inputs.
+* `rcpputils::require_true()`: for validating function inputs.
 Throws an `std::invalid_argument` exception if the condition fails.
-* `check_true`: for checking states.
-Throws an `rcpputils::IllegalStateException` if the condition fails.
+* `rcpputils::check_true()`: for checking states.
+Throws a `rcpputils::IllegalStateException` if the condition fails.
-* `assert_true`: for verifying results.
-Throws an `rcpputils::AssertionException` if the condition fails.
+* `rcpputils::assert_true()`: for verifying results.
+Throws a `rcpputils::AssertionException` if the condition fails.
 This function becomes a no-op in release builds.

 These helper functions can be used to improve readability of C++ functions.
 Example usage: